 by Susan Nelson, DVM

 No!
-It is much cheaper to vaccinate and prevent a disease such as parvovirus in a puppy than it is to treat it.
-Additionally, there is never a guarantee that the puppy will survive, even with the best of treatment.
+For example, it is much cheaper to vaccinate and prevent a disease such as parvovirus in a puppy than it is to treat it.
+Additionally, there is never a guarantee that the puppy will survive this disease, even with the best of treatment.
 On average, a puppy/kitten receives 3-4 sets of vaccines in its puppy/kitten series, depending upon the age at which the vaccines were started.
 It is possible some may receive more if started at a very young age.